 Amine Khechfé is a long-time resident of the District’s service area and the co-founder of Endicia, a subsidiary of Stamps.com.
 He is currently employed as the Chief Strategy Officer of Stamps.com and brings diversity in his academic background as a mechanical engineer as well as his extensive work background.
 He is a currently serving as the Vice President of the Board of Directors of the Foothill-De Anza Foundation and has also served the community as a member of the Mountain View Chamber of Commerce.

 Karina (Vishala) Thiagarajan attends De Anza College and is currently working towards an Associate of Arts degree double-majoring in Economics and Psychology.
 As an active member of the De Anza Inter-Club Council (ICC), Karina has increased student participation in clubs for her peers by creating a badge system to incentivize club participation.
 Karina is heavily involved at De Anza College where she has served as a mentor, and is a member of both the Mellon Scholars Program and the De Anza Honor Society.
 During Karina’s free time she volunteers with Operation HOPE, a non-profit organization to increase financial literacy in youth.

 Bruce Tolley, Business Organization Representative

-Bruce Tolley combines a background of management and leadership roles in the high tech industry with experience serving on the boards of not-for-profit corporations and industry consortia.
-Currently serving as vice president of product marketing at Solarflare Communications, Tolley’s previous professional experience included management positions with Cisco Systems and 3Com Corporation.
+Bruce Tolley combines a background of management and leadership roles in the high-tech industry with experience serving on the boards of not-for-profit corporations and industry consortia.
+Currently, senior consultant at the Heritage Oaks Group, Bruce previously served as vice president of product marketing at Solarflare Communications.
+Tolley’s other professional experience includes senior management positions with Cisco Systems and 3Com Corporation.
 He has served as a lecturer at San Francisco State University and Stanford University and holds a doctoral degree in history from Stanford University and a master’s in business administration from the University of California, Berkeley, Haas School of Business.